Homotopy groups of cubical sets: Abstract homotopy theory

 \subsection{Fibration categories}

 Our second framework for abstract homotopy is that of fibration categories.
-They were originally introduced by Brown \cite{brown} under the name \emph{categories of fibrant objects}, and have since been extensively studied by Radulescu-Banu \cite{radulescu-banu} and Szumi{\l}o \cite{szumilo:cofib-cat,szumilo:frames,szumilo:cocomplete,kapulkin-szumilo:frames}.
+They were originally introduced by Brown \cite{brown} under the name \emph{categories of fibrant objects}, and have since been extensively studied by Radulescu-Banu \cite{radulescu-banu}, Cisinski \cite{cisinski:invariance}, and Szumi{\l}o \cite{szumilo:cofib-cat,szumilo:frames,szumilo:cocomplete,kapulkin-szumilo:frames}.
+Brown's original motivation came from sheaf cohomology; since then, fibration categories have found many further applications.
+These include: the seminal work of Jardine \cite{jardine:presheaves} on model structures on simplicial presheaves (later also adapted to the construction of the Kan--Quillen model structure on simplicial sets \cite{goerss-jardine}), the work of Cisinski on algebraic K-theory \cite{cisinski:invariance}, and more recent results relating fibration categories to type theory \cite{avigad-kapulkin-lumsdaine,kapulkin:lccqc,kapulkin-szumilo:internal-languages}.

-\begin{definition} A \emph{fibration category} consists of a category $\cat{C}$ together with two wide subcategories of \emph{fibrations} and \emph{weak equivalences} such that (in what follows, an \emph{acyclic fibration} is a map that is both a fibration and a weak equivalence): \begin{enumerate} \item weak equivalences satisfy two-out-of-three; \item all isomorphisms are acyclic fibrations; \item pullbacks along fibrations exist; fibrations and acyclic fibrations are stable under pullback; \item $\cat{C}$ has a terminal object 1; the canonical map $X \to 1$ is a fibration for any object $X \in \cat{C}$ (that is, all objects are \emph{fibrant}); \item every map can be factored as a weak equivalence followed by a fibration. \end{enumerate} \end{definition}
+\begin{definition} A \emph{fibration category} consists of a category $\cat{C}$ together with two wide subcategories (i.e.~containing all objects of $\cat{C}$) of \emph{fibrations} and \emph{weak equivalences} such that (in what follows, an \emph{acyclic fibration} is a map that is both a fibration and a weak equivalence): \begin{enumerate} \item weak equivalences satisfy two-out-of-three; \item all isomorphisms are acyclic fibrations; \item pullbacks along fibrations exist; fibrations and acyclic fibrations are stable under pullback; \item $\cat{C}$ has a terminal object 1; the canonical map $X \to 1$ is a fibration for any object $X \in \cat{C}$ (that is, all objects are \emph{fibrant}); \item every map can be factored as a weak equivalence followed by a fibration. \end{enumerate} \end{definition}

 \begin{example}[{\cite[Ex.~1]{brown}}] For any model category $\cat{M}$, its full subcategory $\cat{M}_{\mathsf{fib}}$ of fibrant objects has a fibration category structure where a map is a fibration/weak equivalence if it is one in the model structure on $\cat{M}$. \end{example}